 • Sleep disturbances: Trouble resting due to ongoing pain or discomfort.

-Each of these conditions may qualify for additional compensation if properly diagnosed and linked to your service-connected neck condition.
-The more thoroughly you document how your neck pain affects other areas of your life, the stronger your case will be.
+Each of these may qualify for additional compensation if they are properly diagnosed and linked to your service-connected neck condition.

 VA Unemployability For Neck Pain